Three simple steps to protect against three respiratory diseases

 Step 1

 Get all of your recommended vaccines, including flu and COVID-19, to prevent you and others you care about from getting really sick.
-Flu, COVID-19, and other routine immunizations can reduce the risk of serious illness, especially for those most at risk, including young children, older adults, people with weakened immune systems, and those who are pregnant.
-The sooner you get these immunizations, the sooner you will be protected and the sooner you can help protect others.
+Flu, COVID-19, and other routine vaccines can reduce the risk of serious illness, especially for those most at risk, including young children, older adults, people with weakened immune systems, and those who are pregnant.
+The sooner you get your vaccines, the sooner you will be protected and the sooner you can help protect others.

 Step 2

 Take everyday protective steps like covering coughs and sneezes (into a tissue), frequent handwashing, and staying home when you’re sick.
-When you are sick, take antiviral medications if prescribed by your doctor.
+When you are sick, take antiviral medications if prescribed by your doctor so you feel better, faster..

 Step 3

-Talk with your health care provider about your or your child’s risk for severe RSV, the potential benefits of new RSV immunizations, and if the immunizations are covered by your insurance.
+Talk with your health care provider about your or your child’s risk for severe RSV, the potential benefits of RSV immunizations, and if the immunizations are covered by your insurance.
 Older adults are at greater risk for serious complications from RSV because our bodies weaken with age.
 Older adults with certain medical conditions may especially benefit from the RSV vaccine.
-A new RSV immunization can now help protect all babies younger than 8 months and other young children from the leading cause of hospitalization in the U.S.
+An RSV immunization can also now help protect all babies younger than 8 months and other high-risk young children from the leading cause of hospitalization in the United States.

-Immunizations don’t just protect you and your loved ones.
-They also may reduce the strain on our hospitals and health care workers.
+Vaccines don’t just protect you and your loved ones.
+They also may reduce the strain on our hospitals and health care workers during the busy respiratory virus season.

 For More Information